-Species of Conservation Concern, one of which has at least 1000 plants on site; 4) disturbance history and 5) higher plant species and structural diversity in some areas.
+Species of Conservation Concern, one of which has at least 1000 plants on site (High sensitivity area); 4) disturbance history and 5) higher plant species and structural diversity in some areas.

 Figure 2: Botanical sensitivity map of the study area.